gdraheim/docker-mirror-packages-repo/README.md

      make opensuse-42.3
      make opensuse-42.2

-## UBUNTU
+## UBUNTU REPO

 Mimics the default URL of http://archive.ubuntu.com

 Most of the default apt-get targets use that URL.
-The only exception is http://security.ubuntu.com but those updates are skipped here.
-Ubuntu stores the package indexes by code name of the distro (so that 16.04 is in dists/xenial) while the deb packages of all distros are stored in /pool.

-The mirror copies both the correct dists/ area and the portions from /pool that are referenced in the packages index.
-In that way it can serve as an endpoint for another container requiring apt-get packages from the central operation system install repositories.

-### ubuntu-repo mirror image
+The only exception is http://security.ubuntu.com for getting update packages.

+The provided "ubuntu-repo" will answer download requests for ubuntu packages on on 80/http - simply the url path is mapped to a local path in the container and a sendfile will return the content.
+These are mostly `*.deb` packages as well as some package index files.

-To rebuild check the [ubuntu-repo mirror info](./ubuntu-repo-mirror.info.md)
+For more information check the [ubuntu-repo mirror info](./ubuntu-repo-mirror.info.md)

 Currently tested are